Online Analytical Processing (OLAP)

 Product-specific notes

-In PowerMetrics, the semantic layer and Metric Catalog act like an OLAP engine: they store definitions, handle aggregations, and let you explore data across dimensions without complex queries.
-Use PowerMetrics AI to ask natural-language questions against your OLAP-style metrics for faster, self-serve insights.
+In PowerMetrics, the semantic layer and Metric Catalog function like an OLAP engine: they store metric definitions, handle aggregations, and let you explore data across dimensions without writing complex queries.
+Use PowerMetrics AI to ask natural-language questions against your OLAP-style metrics for faster, self-serve analysis.

 Related terms